 Papachristou, International Hellenic University

 Some fashion companies are implementing 3D design to reduce waste.
-New technologies for the gathering, storage and analysis of anthropometric data (i.e. 3D scanners) have boosted the availability of digital anthropometric resources to create betterfitting clothes.
+New technologies for the gathering, storage and analysis of anthropometric data (i.e., 3D scanners) have boosted the availability of digital anthropometric resources to create better-fitting clothes.

 Kronenberg, DuPont